spanner888/CamScripts/README.md

 ## CamScripts for FreeCAD CAM

-CamScripts automate and streamline a very wide range of tasks in FreeCAD's CAM (Computer-Aided Manufacturing) environment.
+CamScripts automates many tasks in FreeCAD's CAM (Computer-Aided Manufacturing) environment including:

-Key features and benefits include:

 - Bulk create ToolBits from:

     - Imported CSV tool data
     - Defined ranges of Diameter and Flute count, or list of Shape types
-    - Created with very flexible naming rules and autonumbering for easy organization
+    - Using very flexible naming rules and autonumbering for easy organization
-    - Created ToolBits are added to current FreeCAD Library Tool table
+    - ToolBits are added to current FreeCAD Library Tool table

 - Process Automation: